 24% on the amount over $2,900 plus $290

 35% on the amount over $10,550 plus $2,126

 37% on the amount over $14,450 plus $3,491

 Depending on the circumstances, like if the child is a full-time student, parents might be able to claim their child’s income on their own tax return.
 Sometimes this might result in a higher tax burden.
 If you have tax concerns, you might consult with a tax advisor who better understands your situation.

 Prior to the Tax Cuts and Jobs Act, UTMA accounts were taxed differently.
 A portion of earnings were subject to income tax at the child’s tax rate (often zero) and then additional earnings were taxed at the parent’s rate.

 When someone gives a gift to someone else during the year, they may have to pay taxes if the gift exceeds the gift tax exclusion.
-The gift tax exclusion is $15,000 in 2020 and will remain $15,000 in 2021.
+The gift tax exclusion is $17,000 in 2023.
 Any contributions you make over this limit — including contributions to an UTMA account — are subject to the gift tax.